susannemoog/surfcamp-extensions-2025/README.md

 > [!NOTE]
 > This is currently in a experimental state!
 > Once the extensions are extracted from the project repository
-> into a dedicated repository for the extension only it can and
+> into a dedicated repository for the extension it can and
-> hopefully will be installed and configures
+> hopefully will be installed and configured
 >

 ## Extensions